Accessibility at BITS 2026

 · Isabel Bader Theatre & Tranzac Club · Toronto, Canada

-The Blood in the Snow Film Festival will take place from , with evening screenings.
+Blood in the Snow Film Festival — evening screenings,

 Blood in the Snow Film Festival